 Twenty-two of those faculty members will be in the Charles V. Schaefer, Jr. School of Engineering and Science (SES).
 Eighteen of them begin this semester.
 "We extend a warm welcome to our new faculty members," says Jean Zu, dean of the Schaefer School of Engineering and Science.
 "They bring many impressive accomplishments and expertise with them to Stevens, and we are excited about the momentum they will contribute as we continue building a world-class, prominent school of engineering and science."

 With expertise in foundational research pillar areas including artificial intelligence, machine learning, biomedical engineering and resilience and sustainability, these new faculty members will not only strengthen the university’s research and teaching expertise but also support the largest undergraduate class in the university’s history.
-In order to further support those undergraduates, SES also hired eight industry experts as adjunct professors for its core undergraduate design curriculum.

 All of the new SES faculty members are: